To calculate the overall SDRAM performance, peak bandwidth and efficiency must be taken into account.

 Customizing the Number of Bank Machines

-Refresh commands and ZQ Calibration commands that interrupt a stream of writes or reads, will impact the efficiency.
-Users may wish to disable these commands during known long streams and then complete the JEDEC required commands during an idle period.
-If this method is chosen, users MUST ensure that the JEDEC timing requirements for these commands are met.
+Refresh commands and ZQ Calibration commands that interrupt a stream of writes or reads will impact the efficiency.
+You might wish to disable these commands during known long streams and then complete the JEDEC required commands during an idle period.
+If this method is chosen, you MUST ensure that the JEDEC timing requirements for these commands are met.
 Please refer to the applicable JEDEC standard for full details.

 To disable Refresh commands, set the TREFI parameter to zero.
 This parameter is set in the top-level rtl module (ie - example_top.v/core_name.v).
 To manually send the Refresh, assert the app_ref_req signal.
 This signal is not pulled to the top-level in the MIG design but can be found in the mem_intfc.v module.